AmeenahRiffin/Tech501-Ameenah/Week 3/AWS/Creating_VM_in_AWS.md

 - Installing the reverse proxy to see if this helps.

 Currently, none of these have helped yet.
 I will try remaking my VM from scratch and trying a variety of combinations to see what could be causing the issue.

+## A Re-Attempt

+I decided to return to recreate both the VM and the app, as I was unable to get the app running on the first attempt.

+Database:
+Ubuntu Server 22.04 LTS
+t3.micro
+My previously created key pair for SSH access

+SSH Enabled - 22/tcp